datacarpentry/python-ecology-lesson/_episodes/07-visualization-ggplot-python.md

 dataframe.
 It uses default settings, which help creating publication quality plots with a minimal amount of settings and tweaking.

-`plotnine` graphics are built step by step by adding new elementsadding different elements on top of each other using the `+` operator.
+`plotnine` graphics are built step by step by adding new elements adding different elements on top of each other using the `+` operator.
 Putting the individual steps together in brackets `()` provides Python-compatible syntax.